emo44/AIGuard/README.md

 sudo ufw enable
 ```

 Then restart IAGuard so it detects the helper.
-On macOS the helper uses a dedicated
-`com.iaguard` pfctl anchor (configure it to block in both directions).

 ### Fingerprint verification